 Recipient of the Outstanding Dissertation Award

-English assistant professor Miriam Fernandez explored the cultural expressions of the rhetoric of Mexican nationalism in her dissertation, which was selected for a prestigious award in 2019.CSUSB English assistant professor awarded for dissertation
+English associate professor Miriam Fernandez explored the cultural expressions of the rhetoric of Mexican nationalism in her dissertation, which was selected for a prestigious award in 2019.CSUSB English assistant professor awarded for dissertation

 The CCCC James Berlin Memorial Outstanding Dissertation Award honors a graduate whose dissertation improved the educational process in composition studies, or adds to the field’s body of knowledge, through research or scholarly inquiry.
 Fernandez was announced as the recipient of the award at the 2019 CCCC Annual Convention on March 15, 2019 in Pittsburgh, Pennsylvania.